tinsaye-simeneh/Celebrities_mouth/README.md

 - Simple Android App with a tons of celebrities quotes and some additonal features

-- I have used a java framework called processing as a building technolgoy.
+- I have used a java framework called processing [https://processing.org] as a building technolgy.